Recap: Accounting and auditing update for consumer products companies

 A white paper that details new guidance in ASC 606, including scope, core principle, key steps, transition methods and effective dates.

-An overview of the new guidance in ASC 606 (as amended) and highlights of the fundamental changes ASC 606 will bring to accounting for revenue
+An overview of the new guidance in ASC 606 (as amended) and highlights of the fundamental changes ASC 606 will bring.

 Learn how new guidance on revenue recognition impacts the consumer products industry.